kadena-io/KIPs/KIP-00001/Template.md

-*Please Copy this template KIP when submitting a proposal*
+*Please copy this template KIP when submitting a proposal*

 Proposed
 ---